 Likewise, resource constraints (such as a lack of clinician time) will rarely of themselves justify a ‘not reasonably practicable’ decision.
 Urgency combined with resource constraints may limit the time available for consultation but will not in most cases make it ‘not reasonably practicable’.

+If in doubt, a clinician can always check with the family/whānau as to what they also consider ‘reasonably practicable’.
+For example, it would be pre-emptive to assume that it is not reasonably practicable, or that the family/whānau would be unhappy to be called in the middle of the night.
+This can be resolved by consulting the family/whānau as to what they would prefer.

+Beginning 1 July 2020, the Director of Mental Health will require that any time a responsible clinician records family/whānau consultation was not conducted because it was ‘not reasonably practicable’, the reasons for this must be documented in the assessment form and record of this must be provided to the relevant Director of Area Mental Health Services.
+Directors of Areas Mental Health Services will be expected to provide this record to District Inspectors and the Director of Mental Health as requested.

+With respect to planned assessments occurring under section 76 of the Act, it will rarely be justifiable to record that family/whānau were not consulted because it was ‘not reasonably practicable’ as these assessments can be scheduled and arranged in advance in a manner that accommodates the needs of the family/whānau to participate.
+In the event a clinician records family/whānau consultation as ‘not reasonably practicable’ with respect to a section 76 assessment, the clinician is expected to also record the details and explanation of why the consultation was ‘not reasonably practicable’ As required by the Director of Mental Health, and a record must be provided to the Director of Area Mental Health Services.

-5 Part 1: The compulsory assessment process
+6 Part 1: The compulsory assessment process

 If less restrictive mental health interventions have failed, and a person appears to be mentally disordered, compulsory assessment under Part 1 of the Act may be appropriate.

 Any person can make an application for assessment under section 8 of the Act, provided they meet the criteria in sections 8A and 8B.
+Please note a section 8A application can only be made after a section 8B certificate is completed (see Figure 1).

-However, as the application process is a complex and significant intervention, the Ministry recommends that anyone concerned about a person’s mental health contact a crisis assessment team and seek the assistance of a duly authorised officer (DAO).
-DAOs are appointed to exercise certain powers under the Act relating to the compulsory assessment and treatment of people experiencing mental health issues in the community.
+As the application process is a complex and significant intervention, the Ministry recommends that anyone concerned about a person’s mental health contact a crisis assessment team and seek the assistance of a duly authorised officer (DAO).
 The Ministry maintains a list of mental health crisis phone numbers on its website.